Reference Guide

 -

-The U.S. event typically runs three days in April; a parallel European session is held in May.
-Total global attendance across both events is approximately 1,200 participants.
-Sessions cover new Crestron hardware, control system architecture, software frameworks (VC-4, SIMPL# Pro, CH5), and emerging technologies — content that is not publicly available outside the Masters program.
+The U.S. event typically runs three days in April.
+A parallel European session is held in May.
+Combined global attendance across both events is approximately 1,200 participants each year.

 -